-There is a fair amount of evidence that changing the minimum age for purchase of tobacco and vapor products from 18 years to 21 years of age will decrease use of tobacco and vapor products among youth and young adults. ^{1-6,8,10,11} For example, in April 2005 Needham, Massachusetts raised the minimum purchase age for tobacco to 21 years.
+There is a fair amount of evidence that changing the minimum age for purchase of tobacco and vapor products from 18 years to 21 years of age will likely decrease use of tobacco and vapor products among youth and young adults.1-6,8,10,11 For example, in April 2005 Needham, Massachusetts raised the minimum purchase age for tobacco to 21 years.
 An analysis of the impact of this legislation demonstrated that from 2006 to 2010, the smoking rate among high school students in Needham decreased by 47%, and this reduction was significantly greater than the reductions seen in 16 comparison communities who had not raised the purchase age.
-4 Further, New York City began enforcing a tobacco 21 purchase age in August 2014 and unpublished data provided from the NYC Department of Health And Mental Hygiene demonstrate a decrease in public high school student smoking rates from 8.2% in 2013 to 5.8% in 2015.
+Further, New York City began enforcing a tobacco 21 purchase age in August 2014 and unpublished data provided by the NYC Department of Health And Mental Hygiene demonstrate a decrease in public high school student smoking rates from 8.2% in 2013 to 5.8% in 2015 (NYC Department of Health and Mental Hygiene, email, November 10, 2016).

-An additional body of evidence in relation to the effects of raising the minimum purchase age for alcohol indicates that higher alcohol purchase ages are associated with decreased alcohol consumption.^{7,9} While research on alcohol purchase polices are not fully generalizable to tobacco/vaping purchase policies, these alcohol studies do provide additional insight into the likely effects of raising the minimum purchase age for tobacco and vaping products.
+An additional body of evidence in relation to the effects of raising the minimum purchase age for alcohol indicates that higher alcohol purchase ages are associated with decreased alcohol consumption.
+While research on alcohol purchase polices are not fully generalizable to tobacco and vaping purchase policies, these alcohol studies do provide additional insight into the likely effects of raising the minimum purchase age for tobacco and vaping products.

-One of the aims of raising the purchase age for tobacco and vapor products is to prevent initiation of smoking among youth and young adults.
-Data from the 2014 Washington State Healthy Youth Survey indicate that 41.5% of Washington 10th graders say that it would be either 'very easy' or 'sort of easy' to access cigarettes.
-Further, data from the 2012 survey show that when students were asked how they obtain tobacco products, 75% of Washington 10th graders said that they received cigarettes from 'social or other' sources including friends and family members.
+One of the primary aims of raising the purchase age for tobacco and vapor products is to prevent initiation of smoking among youth and young adults.
+Data from the 2016 Washington State Healthy Youth Survey indicate that 34.6% of Washington 10th graders say that it would be either 'very easy' or 'sort of easy' to access cigarettes.
+Further, data from the 2016 survey show that when students were asked how they obtain tobacco products, 76% of Washington 10th graders who used cigarettes said they received cigarettes from 'social or other' sources including friends and family members.
 Therefore, raising the purchase age and removing some of the social availability of these products from youth and young adults would likely decrease tobacco and vapor product use in this age group.

 Although the evidence on the effects of minimum tobacco purchase ages have focused specifically on smoking rates among youth and young adults, it is possible that raising the minimum purchase age could also decrease smoking rates among older adults in the future.
-Research indicates that 95% of adult smokers begin smoking before they turn 2112 and early smoking onset is associated with decreased likelihood of cessation.
+Research indicates that 95% of adult smokers begin smoking before they turn 21 and early smoking onset is associated with decreased likelihood of cessation.
 Therefore, declines in the tobacco/vaping use rates associated with increasing the minimum purchase age for tobacco and vaping products may extend beyond the age groups directly impacted by the change.